SUPLA/supla-device/README.md

 `supla-device` may not be the best choice if:
 - you are looking for a **ready-made firmware** to flash,
 - you expect a **plug-and-play solution** without modifying code,
-- you want a complete smart home system (cloud, server, UI),
 - you are not interested in working with device firmware at all.

 ---